Demosthenes: Family and personal life

 Demosthenes was born in 384 BC, during the last year of the 98th Olympiad or the first year of the 99th Olympiad.
 His father—also named Demosthenes—who belonged to the local tribe, Pandionis, and lived in the deme of Paeania in the Athenian countryside, was a wealthy sword-maker.
-Aeschines, Demosthenes' greatest political rival, maintained that his mother Kleoboule was a Scythian by blood—an allegation disputed by some modern scholars.
+Aeschines, Demosthenes's greatest political rival, maintained that his mother Kleoboule was a Scythian by blood—an allegation disputed by some modern scholars.
+He was also the uncle of the Athenian Orator Demochares.
 Demosthenes was orphaned at the age of seven.
 Although his father provided for him well, his legal guardians, Aphobus, Demophon and Therippides, mishandled his inheritance.

 Demosthenes started to learn rhetoric because he wished to take his guardians to court and because he was of "delicate physique" and could not receive gymnastic education, which was customary.
 In Parallel Lives, Plutarch states that Demosthenes built an underground study where he practised speaking and shaving one half of his head so that he could not go out in public.
 Plutarch also states that he had "an inarticulate and stammering pronunciation" that he overcame by speaking with pebbles in his mouth and by repeating verses when running or out of breath.
 He also practised speaking in front of a large mirror.

 As soon as Demosthenes came of age in 366 BC, he demanded his guardians render an account of their management.
 According to Demosthenes, the account revealed the misappropriation of his property.
-Although his father left an estate of nearly fourteen talents (equivalent to about 220 years of a labourer's income at standard wages, or 11 million dollars in terms of median U.S. annual incomes).
-Demosthenes asserted his guardians had left nothing "except the house, and fourteen slaves and thirty silver minae" (30 minae = ½ talent).
+Although his father left an estate of nearly fourteen talents (equivalent to about 220 years of a labourer's income at standard wages), Demosthenes asserted his guardians had left nothing "except the house, and fourteen slaves and thirty silver minae" (30 minae = ½ talent).
 At the age of 20 Demosthenes sued his trustees to recover his patrimony and delivered five orations: three Against Aphobus during 363 and 362 BC and two Against Onetor during 362 and 361 BC.
-The courts fixed Demosthenes' damages at ten talents.
-When all the trials came to an end, he only succeeded in retrieving a portion of his inheritance.
+The courts fixed Demosthenes's damages at ten talents.
+When all the trials came to an end, he succeeded in recovering only a portion of his inheritance.